philipdaquin/friend-recommendation-provision/README.md

 - Helm
 - Github

 #### To do:
-- image updater needs to be tested[DONE]
 - nice to haves: use ansible to automate argocd-to-eks deployment to initialise the app
 - modularise each terraform AWS services
+- test each infrastructure code in Localstack
+- generate Terraform diagram

 ### Argo CD
 **Manual Installation**: https://argo-cd.readthedocs.io/en/stable/getting_started/